api3dao/old-api3-docs/docs/next/technology/specifications/ois.md

 ### 5.3. `fixedOperationParameters`

-(Optional) A list of objects specifying fixed operation parameters.
+(Required) A list of objects specifying fixed operation parameters.
+While required, the fixedOperationParameters array can be left empty.
 Each object has the following elements:

 - [`operationParameter`](#531-operationParameter)
 - [`value`](#532-value)